precice/precice/tools/releasing/README.md

 - `packaging/`: Recipes for package managers
     - `Arch_User_Repository/`: Recipe for the [preCICE AUR package](https://aur.archlinux.org/packages/precice/).
-    - `debian/`: Recipe for Debian packages
+    - `debian/`: Files for the CPack Debian package generator.
 - `bumpversion.h`: Script to set the version to all relevant configuration files